 “My last full-time job, I worked for three months as a cleaner without any salary.
-The company kept saying they did not receive outstanding cheque payments to payout staff.
-I relied on the salary collected from CEPEP to get to that job; I worked over eight hours a shift, and six days a week for three months without pay… I had to ask myself, ‘this making any sense’?”
+The company kept saying they did not receive outstanding cheque payments to pay out staff… I had to ask myself, ‘this making any sense’?”

 Wired868 highlights the day-to-day lives of everyday Trinbagonians in our ongoing series entitled: ‘A day in the life…’